• Films

 steven_okazaki_photo_by_hidemi_shinoda.png Steven-filming.png Stevens-Oscar.png SO-LOTT_8.png so-&-sara-at-emmys.png SO-82_3.png SO-89_1.png Steven-at-34.png stevenokazaki.png Steven 600.jpg unnamed.jpg SO-90_1.png

-In 1995, he began a twenty-year association with HBO Documentary Films, working with legendary Executive Producer Sheila Nevins.
-BLACK TAR HEROIN chronicled three years in the lives of young heroin addicts and was one of HBO's highest rated documentaries in 1999.
+In 1996, he began a twenty-year association with HBO Documentary Films, working with legendary Executive Producer Sheila Nevins.
+BLACK TAR HEROIN chronicled two years in the lives of young heroin addicts and was one of HBO's highest rated documentaries in 1999.
 REHAB (2005), a disturbing look at drug recovery programs, won the prestigious Nancy Dickerson Whitehead Award, honoring journalists who have "demonstrated the highest standards of reporting on drug issues."
-Steven received his third Oscar® nomination for THE MUSHROOM CLUB (2006), a personal look at the city of Hiroshima.
-His most ambitious production, WHITE LIGHT/BLACK RAIN (2007) is a vivid accounting of the atomic bombings of Hiroshima and Nagasaki, which premiered at Sundance, won a Primetime Emmy for "Exceptional Merit in Non-Fiction Filmmaking," and the Grand Prize at the Banff World Media Festival.
-In 2009, he received his fourth Oscar nomination for THE CONSCIENCE OF NHEM EN, which tells the story of a 16 year-old Khmer Rouge soldier who photographed 6,000 men, women and children before they were tortured and executed.
+He received his third Oscar® nomination for THE MUSHROOM CLUB (2006), a personal look at the city of Hiroshima.
+His most ambitious production, WHITE LIGHT/BLACK RAIN (2007), a vivid accounting of the atomic bombings of Hiroshima and Nagasaki, premiered at Sundance and won a Primetime Emmy.
+In 2009, he received his fourth Oscar nomination for THE CONSCIENCE OF NHEM EN, which tells the story of a young Khmer Rouge soldier who photographed 6,000 men, women and children before they were executed.
+His last film for HBO, HEROIN: CAPE COD (2015), an intimate look at the heroin epidemic, was screened for the White House and helped bring the Oxycontin Crisis to national attention.

 Read: Steven Okazaki on Independent Filmmaking